-Camden R. Fine is president and CEO of the Independent Community Bankers of America® (ICBA) representing the interests of more than 5,700 community banks of all sizes and charter types.
+Camden R. Fine is president and CEO of the Independent Community Bankers of America® (ICBA) representing the interests of nearly 5,700 community banks of all sizes and charter types.
 ICBA represents community banks in every state in the United States.

 A native Missourian and career community banker, Fine came to ICBA in May 2003.
 Before joining ICBA, Fine chartered and organized Midwest Independent Bank of Jefferson City, Mo. and served as its president and CEO for nearly 20 years.
 In addition, Fine owned MainStreet Bank of Ashland, Mo., a $50-million-asset community bank.
 Prior to his banking career, Fine served as the Missouri State Tax Director under former Governor Christopher “Kit” Bond.